 It’s not unusual for couples with busy lives to drift apart emotionally and sexually, but the good news is you can rediscover intimacy again.
-It’s important to note that while fulfilling lovemaking is an important element of a deep and lasting relationship, it’s not the only definition of intimacy.
+It is also important to note that while fulfilling lovemaking is an important element of a deep and lasting relationship, it’s not the only definition of intimacy.

 Intimacy is really about a sense of familiarity and closeness honored through sexual and non-sexual displays of affection.
 A tender touch, a hug, a kiss.
 Minutes spent between the sheets.
 Hours spent between the sheets.
 An arm slipped around the waist.
 Handholding.
 Intimacy can be a subjective topic, and it’s this misunderstanding that can lead to couples not being on the same page.

 And it is normal to feel a sense of disappointment when our desire for sexual intimacy doesn’t match our partner’s or vice versa.
 It’s easier to assume the worst.